There’s no better way to learn about a place, a culture and the people who live there than through food.

 Where?
 Corner of Mill Street and Highway 62, Madawaska Valley

 Deep in the heart of Cottage Country lies the Combermere Farmers’ Market.
-The Saturday morning market features the usual array of seasonal fruits and vegetables as well as grass-fed beef and free-range chicken and pork products, organic wild-flower honey, maple butter, potted plants and cut flowers, hand-turned wooden bowls, live music and even a blacksmith!
+The Saturday morning market features the usual array of seasonal fruits and vegetables as well as grass-fed beef and free-range chicken and pork products, organic wild-flower honey, maple butter, potted plants and cut flowers, hand-turned wooden bowls, and even live music!

 After the market closes, make the most of your trip by visiting the Mission House Museum and Gallery or head up to the Sinking of the Mayflower Steamship lookout for a view of the lake where the Mayflower sank back in 1912.
 The boat went down in a snowstorm soon after leaving Barry’s Bay.
 Of the twelve people aboard, only three of the crew survived by clinging to a floating coffin!
 The story about how one dead man saved the lives of three was made famous after being reported worldwide by “Ripley’s Believe It or Not.”